LanaD-cell/ProjectOne-Unleash/README.md

   </div>

   - The images used follow the theme of playfullness and are centered around strong Dog imagery.
+  - The members can share their feedback "visually" of the restaurants and parks promoted on the site.
   - All images are of a high quality and found on [Pexel](https://www.pexels.com/) and [Freepik](https://www.freepik.com/).

    <div align="center">
   <img src="assets/documentation/Screenshots/Project-Unleash screenshots/Video section.png" style="background-color: black" alt="UNleash picture">
   </div>

 ### Videos

    - All videos are of a high quality and found on [Pexel](https://www.pexels.com/)
    - The videos do not auto play and sound is not initiated until viewed.
+   - This ection offers the members of our site to share personal videos to strengthen the community feeling of the site.
+   - Prospective members can also see what the members posted and see what the parks look like that have been promoted on our site.

 ### Icons

-   - The socialmedia lIcons are linked to each sites homepage.
+   - The socialmedia Icons are linked to each sites homepage.

    <div align="center">
   <img src="assets/images/icons.jpg" style="background-color: black" alt="icons">